 - Usually their wingers are not the old-fashioned type who always selfishly cross to the striker upfront.
-They act as another threat on the sides, basically a flank striker.
+They act as another threat on the sides, inside forwards.

-- These technical and highly offensive inside forwards will cut in and attempt to shoot even though crossing might have been the better option (as an example just watch Neymar play for PSG on any given night).
+- These technical inside forwards will cut in and attempt to shoot even when crossing was the better option.
+As an example just watch Neymar play for PSG on any given night.

 This list might seem a bit depressing at first glance, but it also offers hope because with all of these strengths come matching weaknesses which we should be able to exploit.

 So how can one match or even outplay the big clubs in all the area listed above?
 Firstly, to counter their striking force, we will never be able to field a world-class defenders of similar caliber.
 Yet often quantity will win over quality.
 One thing I learned from AI managers in this year’s version of football manager, is that even the top sides can have a lot of difficulty overcoming a good parked bus.
 While playing as Chelsea, Man City and Roma, I had many games where the underdog parked the bus fiercely, placing five defenders, and sometimes two or three defensive midfielders, between us and the goal.